mamun2519/workshop/DSA/readme.md

 Linear Data Structures: In linear data structures, elements are arranged sequentially — one after another.
 Each element has a unique predecessor and successor (except the first and last).

-Structure Description
-Array Elements stored in contiguous memory locations, indexed.
+- Array => Elements stored in contiguous memory locations, indexed.
   Linked List Nodes connected via pointers, flexible in size.
   Stack Follows LIFO (Last In First Out) principle.
   Queue Follows FIFO (First In First Out) principle.